Port of Novorossiysk: Russian invasion of Ukraine

 In its defense against the Russian invasion of Ukraine Ukraine has repeatedly attacked the Port of Novorossiysk with drones and missiles.
 An attack in November 2025 set fire to oil export infrastructure including pumping stations, berthed tankers and pipelines, halting oil exports from the port.
+Following the attack, the State Department expressed its displeasure with Ukraine, stating that the attack did hurt US business interests.

 Infrastructure

 Vessel traffic management

 Safe navigation in the waters of NSP is supported by Vessel Traffic Service (VTS) solution by Rosmorport.
 The local system includes VTS Centre and four remotely controlled radio technical posts (RTP) — ‘Doob’, ‘Penay’, ‘Gelendzhik’, and ‘Youzhnaya Ozereevka’.
 Doob RTP is installed in the proximity of Doob Lighthouse 95 m above sea level, it serves for detection and observation of approaching vessels and backs up Penay RTP.
 The latter is located at the front Penay range marker 35 m above sea level, providing direct visual of Novorossiysk bay.
 Penay RTP backs up Doob RTP performance for distance range.
 In its turn, Gelendzhik RTP stands at the South-East slope of the Doob mountain 301 m above sea level.
 It serves for distance range observation of vessel approach and backs up Youzhnaya Ozereevka RTP.
 Youzhnaya Ozereevka secures observation of the Caspian Pipeline Consortium in operational responsibility area and its approaches.

 The mentioned RTPs detect vessels at a range up to 15–20 miles, determine coordinates, velocity, and direction.
 In case of possible emergency all obtained data is sent to the Central VST operator and other vessels within range.
 All vessels are obliged to enter and move in NSP water area only under Novorossiysk VTS permission.